Donald Richie

-Donald Richie (17 April 1924 – 19 February 2013) was an American-born author who wrote about the Japanese people, the culture of Japan, and especially Japanese cinema.
-Although he considered himself primarily a film historian, Richie also directed a number of experimental films, the first when he was seventeen.
+Donald Richie (April 17, 1924 – February 19, 2013) was an American author, journalist, and film critic.
+He was known for writing about the Japanese people, the culture of Japan, and especially Japanese cinema.
+Although he considered himself primarily a film historian, Richie also directed a number of experimental films, the first when he was 17.
+He was awarded the Japanese Order of the Rising Sun in 2005.

 Biography

 Richie was born in Lima, Ohio.
 During World War II, he joined the United States Merchant Marine and served aboard Liberty ships as a purser and medical officer.
 By then he had already published his first work, "Tumblebugs" (1942), a short story.

 In 1947, Richie first visited Japan with the American occupation force, a job he saw as an opportunity to escape from Lima, Ohio.
 He first worked as a typist, and then as a civilian staff writer for the Pacific Stars and Stripes.
-While in Tokyo, he became fascinated with Japanese culture, particularly Japanese cinema.
+While in Tokyo, he became fascinated with Japanese culture.
+He was struck by the relative acceptance of gay men and women and by the beauty of Kabuki theater, in which a seventy-three year old man could transform himself into nineteen year old woman.
+He was further attracted by Japanese cinema.
 He was soon writing movie reviews in the Stars and Stripes.
 In 1948 he met Kashiko Kawakita who introduced him to Yasujirō Ozu.
-During their long friendship, Richie and Kawakita collaborated closely in promoting Japanese film in the West.
+During their long friendship, she and Richie collaborated closely in promoting Japanese film in the West.
 He began composing contemporary music and released a title for ballet at that time.